istepka/MCSECE/README.md

     Now under `./experiments/data` you should see a folder with your current date.
     This might take some time.
 In order to speed things up you can easily run this script in parallel for each dataset.

-1. (optional) After data is properly generated experiments from the paper can be obtained by running:
+1. (optional) After data is properly generated or after unziping data from original paper experiments/experiments_results.zip file you can run the following scripts to obtain visualizations and statistics:
     For Tables 2,3,4,5 (scores) and Figure 2 (barycentric plots)
     ```bash
     python3 experiments/experiment1.py